A taste of a place – Bologna

 At Tony’s Trattoria we sat outside, under another portico and there proceeded to eat a simple, super tasty meal.
 Brian tried the legendary ragu with tagliatelle; declaring it delicious.
 I went for pasta with another local speciality sauce; friggione.
 This was a rich and delicious, slow braised sweet onion and tomato sauce, which can enjoyed in a variety of ways.
 Really tasty and more than the sum of its parts.

-Brian opted for a simple grilled steak, served in slices (which he declared the best he had eaten in years) and I had to try my favourite, aubergine parmigiana.
-This was the very best version of this dish I have ever tried; rich and unctuous but at the same time, very refined.
+Brian opted for a simple grilled steak, served in slices (which he declared the best he had eaten in years).
+I went for a classic aubergine parmigiana; one of my favourite dishes.
+This turned out to be the best version I have tried so far; rich and unctuous, yet very delicately put together.

 The following day, after a good night’s rest, girded by sfogliatelle pastries and coffee at a local bakery, we headed out to circumnavigate the city; a somewhat grand, yet pleasingly faded place with buzzing piazzas and pedestrianised streets.
-We remarked upon the presence of graffiti, which was in stark contrast to the pristine tuscan towns we had walked through.
-We mused on why that might be, coming up with various theories involving the tourist dollar, the right to free expression, the socialist local government etc, etc before heading on to the magnificent Piazza Maggiore and its wonderful Neptune fountain.
+In contrast to the pristine Tuscan towns we had been walking through, graffiti featured highly in Bologna, but we’re not averse to a bit of street art or a slogan particularly if it says “we want a beautiful life” – we can get behind that!

 Just off the Piazza Maggiore, you find the Quadrilatero market place.
 This was thronging with people in search of an early lunch.
 We gazed hungrily into these amazing little specialist food “boutiques”, selling parmigiano reggiano, cold meats or tortellini, but there was no room for us on this bustling Easter Sunday.